This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your child has any of the following signs of a stroke:

-- Part of his face droops or is numb
+- Part of his or her face droops or is numb

 - Weakness in an arm or leg